 I’m a former Christa McAuliffe fellow, a current New York State Educator Voice fellow, and the founder of the WNY Young Writers’ Studio: a community of writers and teachers of writing.
 I’ve spent the last twelve years consulting, coaching, and designing curriculum and assessments beside K-12 teachers in over sixty different schools.
 I’ve taught at the graduate level, supervised student teachers, and led curriculum and assessment design initiatives inside of different university departments.
 I also work with business and nonprofit leaders who are eager to craft and share meaningful narratives about the organizations they serve.

 Storytelling is a powerful sort of branding.
 More importantly, it reminds us of who we are and why our work really matters.

 I love listening to the stories that people of all ages share with me.
 I’m passionate about studying how they approach the writing process as well.
 I’ve learned a great deal by standing on the shoulders of giants, but I’ve learned much more by peering over the shoulders of the learners that I support.
 I’m serious about this kind of action research, and my work here never ends.

-Today, I live in Kenmore, New York with my husband John, our daughters Laura and Nina, Remy the rambunctious Labrador retriever, and our sweet cat, Girard.
+Today, I live in Kenmore, New York with my husband John, two rambunctious Labrador retrievers, and our sweet cat, Girard.
 Our daughter Laura is designer based in Brooklyn, New York.
 Her sister, Nina, is entering law school.
-I spend my free time reading and writing on my porch, digging in my garden, hiking with my husband and my puppy, and cooking incredible meals with family and friends.*
+I spend my free time reading and writing on my porch, digging in my garden, hiking with my husband and our puppies, and cooking incredible meals with family and friends.*